COVID-19 Community Response Plan

 Employees could potentially bring personal air purifiers to their workspaces.
 However, due to the possibility of electrical surges (similar to issues surrounding space heaters), approval from their supervisor and Facilities Services (310.506.4101) is required in advance.

 The University will continue to regularly communicate updates and modify guidelines in response to the fluidity of the pandemic.
-Employees can view additional details and continue to find the most up-to-date information on Pepperdine's COVID-19 Planning and Preparedness website.
+Employees can view additional details and continue to find the most up-to-date information on Pepperdine's COVID-19 website.
 For questions and concerns, please reach out to:

 - Your supervisor

 To ensure each campus building is appropriately equipped and prepared for a return to in-person instruction and on-ground operations, we have worked to establish and confirm that the HVAC system for every academic and administrative space meets or exceeds Centers for Disease Control and Prevention; Los Angeles County Department of Public Health; and American Society of Heating, Refrigerating, and Air Conditioning Engineer’s COVID-19-related guidance.
 With respect to indoor air quality and ventilation, the University has taken additional steps, including working closely with a mechanical engineer and an industrial hygienist, to evaluate its building systems and ensure they are appropriately outfitted to facilitate the safe return of its campus community.
 All of the HVAC systems for campus were surveyed and recommendations for improving ventilation and/or filtration have been implemented.